Command Chains Reference

 3. External Tool Integration Chain

-Goal: Integrate SpecFact with external tools like Spec-Kit, OpenSpec, Linear, or Jira.
+Goal: Integrate SpecFact with external tools like Spec-Kit, OpenSpec, or DevOps backlog tools (GitHub Issues, Linear, Jira).

-When to use: You want to sync specifications between SpecFact and other tools, or import from external sources.
+When to use: You want to sync specifications between SpecFact and other tools, import from external sources, or integrate SpecFact into your agile DevOps workflows.

 Command Sequence: